stackup-wallet/accessctl/README.md

 - `argLength`: How many bytes after the `argOffset` to end the slice.
 - `argOperator`: The conditional operator to use for the check (e.g. `<`, `>`, `==`, etc).
 - `argValue`: The reference value to compare the sliced call data value with.

+> _Note that we compare all arguments against a 32 byte `argValue` with left padding for smaller types.
+For instance an `argValue` for an address will be 20 bytes + 12 zero bytes added to the left._

 #### Payable validation